PraseodymiumSpike/Battalion-Ideas/Battalions/The Party.md

 * could Move to Spaces labeled "m"
 * could Leap without Capturing to Spaces labeled "t"
 #### General Interactions
-1. The Supporter is Immutable, and its presence on a Space doesn't affect the Movement of Any non-Supporter Pieces onto or through that Space.
+1. The Supporter is Immutable, and, with a few exceptions specified in this file, its presence on a Space neither affects the Movement of Any Pieces onto or through that Space nor prevents Pieces from being dropped onto that space.
 It is a bit like the Haunted in this sense.
 2. If Any Piece other that's neither a Haunted nor a Hex ends its movement on the same Space as Any Supporter, that Supporter Captures itself.
 This is the only way Any Supporter may be Captured.
 3. If Any Supporter Moves to a Space within 1 of the Space it was on previously, it creates a new Supporter on the Space it left, and the new Supporter is friendly to the Supporter that moved.
 This only applies when Supporters Move on the Board, not when they are placed on the Board from elsewhere.
 #### Interaction with Other Supporters